 2. A backpack.
 Every kid needs a backpack.
 We’re gifting my 4-year-old her first backpack this Christmas.
 It’s pink and polka-dotted and she’s gonna love it.

 3. Sleeping bag.
 Most kids will need a sleeping bag at some point, so it makes a great practical gift.
 Last year my daughter loved the butterfly sleeping bag and matching headlamp she got for Christmas.
-Flashlights and other camping gear would be a great accompaniment.
+If your kids are older they might want an outdoorsy sleeping bag (as opposed to basement sleep overs).
+Flashlights and other camping gear would be a great accompaniment, either for play or braving the great outdoors.

 4. Furniture.
-These can be big-ticket items, so I’ve been delighted to receive furniture as gifts through the years (and my kids have, too): child-size table and chairs, train tables and bunk beds can all make great gifts.
+These can be big-ticket items, so I’ve been delighted to receive furniture as gifts through the years (and my kids have, too): child-size table and chairs, a train table or bunk bed can all make great gifts.
+And of course, I’m always a fan of attractive, practical bookshelves.

 5. Bean bag chairs.
 Kids love them and can use them for years.
 (If you’re interested in making your own, check out Dana’s Rollie Pollie tutorial and pattern here.)